23wh1a12c1/INTERNSHIPS/AI Enabled Real Time AI Sales/SalesGPT-main/README.md

 </div>

+# AI Enabled Real-Time AI Sales Call Assistant

+This project is a high-performance AI Sales Assistant designed to provide real-time conversation strategies, sentiment analysis, and objection handling for sales professionals.

+### Key Features:
+* **Context-Aware:** Recognizes the stage of the sales call.
+* **Real-Time Strategy:** Suggests the best response based on customer objections.
+* **Professional Grade:** Built with LangChain and GPT-4.

 This repo is an implementation of a **context-aware** AI Agent for Sales using LLMs and can work across voice, email and texting (SMS, WhatsApp, WeChat, Weibo, Telegram, etc.).

 SalesGPT is *context-aware*, which means it can understand what stage of a sales conversation it is in and act accordingly.